xmihol00/PYNQ-Z2_image_classification/README.md

 # PYNQ-Z2 Image Classification
-Binary image classification with a CNN implemented as an FSM on an FPGA.
+Binary classification of images with a convolutional neural network (CNN) developed for the Zynq-7000 SoC XC7Z020-1CLG400C FPGA available on the PYNQ-Z2 board.
 See the `documentation` directory and read the comments in `hls_src/cnn.cpp` for more information.

 ## Repository structure
 ```